joejnke/Deductive_systems/README.md

         - okRooms:

-            Queue of safe rooms to go to.
+            Stack of safe rooms to go to.

-            It can be implemented using c++ queue.
+            It can be implemented using c++ stack.
 It is initially filled with rooms of id (1,2) and (2,1) since they are the first possible and known safe rooms to go to in the next step.

     - Constructor:
+        - agent()

-        - agent(world wumpusArena)
+        - agent(world arena)

     - Constructor description:
+        - agent():

+            Initialize all the attributes to their default values except for those to be obtained from the world.

-        - agent(world wumpusArena):
+        - agent(world arena):

             Initialize the agent by setting all the attributes to their coresponding values.